Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Vin Room is located in the chic Mission District.
 It is open Sunday through Wednesday from 3pm to 10pm, Thursday from 3pm to midnight and Friday and Saturday from 3pm to 1am.

-A well-respected music festival, the Calgary Folk Fest (as it's commonly known) attracts about 50,000 music fans to Prince's Island Park every year.
-Featuring more than 60 local and international acts each year and spread across seven stages, the Calgary Folk Music Festival is considered to be a bit of a purist's festival, known for listening and appreciative audiences.
+A well-respected music festival, the Calgary Folk Fest attracts about 50,000 music fans every year to Prince's Island Park.
+Featuring more than 60 local and international acts and spread across seven stages, the Calgary Folk Music Festival is considered to be a bit of a purist's festival, known for attentive and appreciative audiences.

 Calgary's nightlife is thriving, which is no surprise considering more than half of its population is under 30 years old.
 The most popular nightlife areas are in the city centre, including the lounges, pubs, and restaurants in the Mission district, focusing at the intersection of 4th Street and 17th Avenue.
 Stephen Avenue is bustling in the early evening as young professionals empty their offices downtown, and you'll find quite a few clubs, pubs, and live music venues there.